Fractional shares

 Other fees may apply.
 For more information, visit rbnhd.co/fees.
 Trading in real time means orders for fractional shares placed during market hours are executed at that time.

-Why do you offer fractional shares?
+Why offer fractional shares?

 With fractional shares, you can invest in certain stocks and ETFs that cost hundreds or thousands of dollars for a single share with as little as $1.
 This gives you the flexibility to invest as much as you want in the companies or ETFs you believe in, or get your toes wet without committing to an entire share.